roysubs/custom_bash/README.md

 `PS C:\> ps | wsl grep -i win`

 Below is from WSL, accessing the Windows filesystem (a more complex example):
-winhome here will always fine the case-sensitive User folder in the Windows filesystem (due to case-sensitivity in Linux, this folder could have different case than the Linux user name. e.g. "C:\Users\John" in Windows might be "/home/john" in WSL:
+`winhome` in this example searches for an stores the case-sensitive User folder name from the Windows filesystem (due to case-sensitivity in Linux, this folder could have different case than the Linux user name. e.g. "C:\Users\John" in Windows might be "/home/john" in WSL:
 `    $ winhome=$(find /mnt/c/Users -maxdepth 1 -type d -regextype posix-extended -iregex /mnt/c/users/$USER)`

 # Git with WSL and Windows